 - 8.2.31 The Programme Manager is supported by the Capital Planning Team. - 8.2.32 The Capital Planning Team has been responsible for the day-to-day direction and management of PBC development and delivery and will continue this role into OBC and FBC stages.
 The Team uses MSP methodology. - 8.2.33 During development of the PBC the Team has also developed a "Reflections Log" which gathers together lessons learned from various external and internal sources.
 Two key sources of information for this have been engagement with Aneurin Bevan University Health Board and a review of their Grange University Hospital Lessons Learnt Review, along with the paper published by the Nuffield Trust titled "Lessons from the last hospital building programme, and recommendations for the next".
-These two documents, along with information gathered from meetings with other organisations which have been through similar business case development production in recent years, have enabled us to consider how lessons can be applied in the development of the Programme.
-Appendix 17 details the lessons that we can learn from others and how we will endeavour to address these as we develop our PBC and future business cases.
+These two documents, along with information gathered from meetings with other organisations which have been through similar business case development production in recent years, have enabled us to develop a log and consider how these lessons can be applied in the development of the Programme.
+Appendix 17 details the lessons that we can learn from others and how we will endeavour to address these as we develop our PBC and future business cases. - 8.2.34 The Capital Programme Team has engaged with Welsh Government throughout the development of this PBC.